 |Sharing dishes can help to avoid overeating and control portions

 |Eat slowly and enjoy each bite to feel fuller faster

 |Drink water before, during, and after to prevent dehydration

 |Watch out for added sugar in sauces, dressings, and marinades

 Sushi is a Japanese word that refers to rice rather than raw fish.
 The rice is the troublesome part of the food that diabetics must pay special attention to.

-Sushi rice is manufactured from a specific short-grain rice variety.
+Sushi rice is made from a specific type of short-grain rice known for being sticky and higher in starch.
 It’s sticky and starchy.
 It’s seasoned with rice vinegar after it’s cooked.

-The vinegar is a little sweet but low in carbohydrates.
+Rice vinegar, used in sushi rice, has a slightly sweet taste but contains minimal carbohydrates.
 The typical extras of wasabi, pickled ginger, and soy sauce contain very few carbs.
 However, white sugar, a carbohydrate, may be present in the rice.